-- There are beetles, snakes or flies in the bed
+- There are beetles, snakes, or flies in the bed.

-- You think you’re somewhere that you’re not
+- You’re somewhere that you’re not.

-- You think you’re fighting or arguing with somebody
+- You’re fighting or arguing with somebody.

 Nocturnal Sleep-Related Eating Disorder (NS-RED)

-It’s a variant of sleepwalking, but the behavior involved is specific: the person is driven to eat.
-During the night, the person will rouse, for whatever reason.
-But once roused, they will be unable to sleep properly until they eat.
+It’s a variant of sleepwalking, but the behavior means that the person is driven to eat.
+During the night, they’ll rouse for whatever reason, and once roused, they’ll be unable to sleep well until they eat.

 In normal sleep, the body enters a prolonged fast.
-The body maintains energy homeostasis—using little energy during sleep.
+The body maintains energy homeostasis by using little energy during sleep.
 The metabolism slows down, and the appetite disappears.
 This state lasts until the morning when you get the desire to eat breakfast.

 People with the condition describe their actions as involuntary and impulsive.
-In most cases, the person is aware, but not in control of their actions.
+In most cases, the person is aware but not in control of their actions.

 NREM Sleep Disorder Treatments

-- Valerian Root extract
+- Valerian Root extract.

-Good sleep hygiene practices include not using screens before bed, making your bedroom more comfortable and having a routine.
+Good sleep hygiene practices include not using screens before bed, making your bedroom more comfortable, and having a routine.

 Which Parasomnia Do I Have?

-For example, sexsomnia is a variant of sleepwalking or confusional arousals.
+For example, sexsomnia is a variant of sleepwalking or confusional arousal.
 For the person experiencing the issue, each condition feels similar, too.
-So how can you tell what the problem is?

-- Have you ever exhibited behaviors of sexsomnia or night time eating?
+- Have you ever exhibited behaviors of sexsomnia or nighttime eating?

-Their answers should help you narrow down the problem considerably.
+Their answers should narrow down the cause.

-REM sleep behavior disorder appears different on an electroencephalogram (EEG—brainwave monitor) to other parasomnias.
-This is because your body is in a different stage of sleep.
+REM sleep behavior disorder appears different on an electroencephalogram (EEG—brainwave monitor) to other parasomnias because your body is in a different stage of sleep.